faafaa123/faafaa123/README.md

 ## 🚗 Game Project

-The simulation game reconstructs real terrain at true scale using DEMs and GeoJSON-based vector data.
+The simulation game reconstructs our world at true scale using DEMs and GeoJSON-based vector data.

 👉 https://www.odrivee.de/